Guide to Cocaine Overdose: Signs, Effects, & Treatment

 A rapid response can sometimes reverse a cocaine overdose.

-When the emergency responders arrive, they may continue the cooling method to ensure the person’s core body temperature reduces.
+When the emergency responders arrive, they may continue the cooling method to ensure the person’s core body temperature is reduced.
 Ice should not be left on the body for too long, though.
 This can lead to hypothermia.

 During a cocaine overdose, the heart starts working overtime so do all you can to keep the person calm.

 There is no overdose antidote for cocaine.
-A successful medical intervention involves treating the primary symptoms of cocaine overdose.
+A successful medical intervention involves treating the primary symptoms with a medical professional who knows how to treat cocaine overdose.

-In a hospital setting, treatment for overdose typically begins with the administration of a sedative to reduce heart rate and blood pressure levels.
+In a hospital setting, cocaine OD treatment typically begins with the administration of a sedative to reduce heart rate and blood pressure levels.
 Benzodiazepines are used for this purpose.
 Taking benzos can also minimize the chance of stroke or heart attack in the person overdosing.

 During overdose, vital organs are placed under extreme stress.
 It is imperative not to overdose again on cocaine to prevent further trauma.
 Given the powerfully addictive nature of cocaine, this can be challenging without the right cocaine addiction treatment.